AUA Summit - What is Testicular Torsion?

 Any pain or discomfort in the testes is a sign to get medical help right away.
 Call your doctor even with no swelling or change in skin color.

 Slow-onset pain in the testicle, over many hours or days, can be a sign of torsion.
 This is less common.
-Problems with urination, such as burning or having to go often are not normal signs of torsion.
+Problems with passing urine, such as burning or having to go often are not normal signs of torsion.
 Torsion tends to happen on the left side more than the right.
 Most often, torsion is only on one side.
-Only 2 in 100 men with torsion have it in both testes.
+Only 2 in 100 men with torsion have it in both testes with most of those cases happening in newborn babies.

 Causes